"Readocracy is on a mission to bring integrity back to the internet." Get credit for what you read online. Prove you are well-informed on any subject.

 It’s important to acknowledge that there is a difference between likely knowledge and applied knowledge.
 Just because you read something doesn’t mean you understand it.
 However, it is an overwhelmingly strong indicator that you are far more likely to than somebody who didn’t pay attention to the content at all.
 The more content you consume on the subject, the higher the probability this is true, exponentially so.
 Verifying your attention is how we help people show their likely knowledge.

 However consumption is only half the story.
 Contributions are how Readocracy also verifies your applied knowledge.
-Based on how your recommendations and notes are appreciated by others familiar with a subject, and especially your Contributions to Reading Group discussions, Readocracy also valides and shows your applied knowledge.
+Based on how your recommendations and notes are appreciated by others familiar with a subject, and especially your Contributions to Discussions, Readocracy also valides and shows your applied knowledge.

 Not everyone learns the same way